tblakex01/claude-on-the-go/SECURITY.md

 ## Questions?

 Not sure if something is a security issue?
-Email us anyway - we'd rather hear about a non-issue than miss a real vulnerability.
+Report it anyway - we'd rather hear about a non-issue than miss a real vulnerability.

 ---

-**Last updated**: [DATE]
+**Last updated**: January 2025
 **Version**: 1.0.0